bootphon/ABX-accent/README.rst

   All the data from the other speakers is included into the train set.
   Speakers from the dev and test sets are disjoints from those of the training set. scripts used on section <https://github.com/bootphon/AESRC/splits>.
+  List of speakers and filenames, on <https://github.com/bootphon/AESRC/splits>.

    Once we split the dataset to test,dev and train, we

 - `Forced Alignment
   <https://docs.cognitive-ml.fr/abkhazia/abkhazia_force_align.html>`_, follow the steps in the link to do phone-level forced alignment on your own corpus      of annotated audio files.

-##Evals
+*Evals*

 - `H5features
   <http://h5features.readthedocs.org/en/latest/h5features.html>`_